naszam/maker-badges/README.md

      ```sh
      $ truffle test
      ```
-   - Analyze the smart contracts using MythX for Truffle with the following command (optional):
+   - Analyze the smart contracts using MythX CLI with the following command (optional):
      ```sh
-     $ truffle run verify
+     $ mythx analyze
      ```
 ## Deploy on Kovan Testnet
  - Get an Ethereum Account on Metamask.